return42/sphkerneldoc/linux_src_doc/fs/btrfs/ulist_c.rst

 Description
 -----------

-It is not necessary to call ulist_fini before.
+It is not necessary to call ulist_release before.

 .. _`ulist_add`: